teuben/teunix/Install/Linux_U20.04.md

 ## My KDE Setup

-KDE can be confusing, because settings appear in different places (menus/applications....).
+KDE can be confusing too, because settings appear in different places (menus/applications....).
 Some of this work is painful if you have to repeat it many times, so it would be nice to have a programmatic way to do this for a virgin account.
+Unlike in GNOME, changing a setting is not applied until you hit the Apply button on each screen....

 A. Configure Desktop (right click)